Martturi/CV_master/react/public/template.md

 topics

 ####ESSENTIAL SKILLS
-• Concrete, higher level skills and areas of knowledge are listed here (cross-check with bio)
+##Concrete, higher level skills and areas of knowledge are listed here (cross-check with bio)

 • Long experience in designing user-friendly interfaces